namnguyen0510/EtaNet/README.md

 # EtaNet
 Implementations of EtaNet - a translational Quantum Machine Intelligence for Modeling Tumor Dynamics in Oncology.
 Pre-print: (Update Soon)
+## Abstract
+Quantifying the dynamics of tumor burden reveals useful information about cancer evolution concerning treatment effects and drug resistance, which play a crucial role in advancing model-informed drug developments (MIDD) towards personalized medicine and precision oncology.
+The emergence of Quantum Machine Intelligence offers unparalleled insights into tumor dynamics via a quantum mechanics perspective.
+This paper introduces a novel hybrid quantum-classical neural architecture named $\eta-$Net that enables quantifying quantum dynamics of tumor burden concerning treatment effects.
+We evaluate our proposed neural solution on two major use cases, including cohort-specific and patient-specific modeling. \textit{In silico} numerical results show a high capacity and expressivity of $\eta-$Net to the quantified biological problem.
+Moreover, the close connection to representation learning - the foundation for successes of modern AI, enables efficient transferability of empirical knowledge from relevant cohorts to targeted patients.
+Finally, we leverage Bayesian optimization to quantify the epistemic uncertainty of model predictions, paving the way for $\eta-$Net towards reliable AI in decision-making for clinical usages.
 ## Neural Architecture of EtaNet
 ![plot](./figures/EtaNet.png)
 ## Model Capacity